Kava-Labs/kava/migrate/v0_19/migrate.md

 ### Coordination

-If the kava-11 chain does not launch by October 13, 2022 at 00:00 UTC, the launch should be considered a failure and validators should refer to the [rollback](./rollback.md) instructions to restart the previous kava-9 chain.
+If the kava-11 chain does not launch by October 27, 2022 at 00:00 UTC, the launch should be considered a failure.
 In the event of launch failure, coordination will occur in the [Kava discord](https://discord.com/invite/kQzh3Uv).